---

 Reading the curve:

-- After **90 days**, ~81% of first-time buyers still haven't come back.
+- After **90 days**: a large majority of first-time buyers still haven't come back.
 This isn't alarming — the "win-back" zone is much later.

-- By **180 days**, ~74% remain non-repeat.
-Half a year of silence is meaningful but not yet final.
+- By **180 days**: half a year of silence is meaningful but not yet final.

-- By **365 days**, the curve has flattened to ~68%.
+- By **365 days**: the curve typically flattens.
 The tail of customers who *will eventually* return after a year is small.
+Exact survival probabilities at each milestone are printed by `kmf.predict([90, 180, 365])` above (or read off the chart) — they shift between datasets.

 The fact that the curve doesn't decay to zero (median survival is `∞`) reflects a real-retail truth: the majority of one-time buyers stay one-time buyers.
 Survival analysis quantifies *which fraction* and *when*, instead of pretending everyone returns.